NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Evaluation

 We implemented \name using the HEaaN CKKS library with the support for GPU operation~\cite{heaan_library}.
-We also implemented the state-of-the-art FHE-based PI work~\cite{kim_2023_optcnn} using the same library as the baseline to compare with \name.
-We measured execution time of server-side tasks on a system with an AMD EPYC 7452 CPU, an NVIDIA A100 GPU, and 480GB of DDR4-3200 memory.
-Before execution, we load weight plaintexts and evaluation keys into GPU memory and measure the execution time for computing ResNet18 end-to-end.
+We select the parameters for CKKS as in Table~\ref{tab:param}, which guarantees over 128 bits of security~\cite{cheon_2021_fheparameter}.
+We also implemented the state-of-the-art FHE-based PI methods proposed in ~\cite{kim_2023_optcnn, kim_2023_hyphen} using the same library to compare with \name.
+Specifically, we selected \cite{kim_2023_optcnn} as the representative method for coefficient encoding and \cite{kim_2023_hyphen} for slot encoding.
+However, \cite{kim_2023_hyphen} is not designed for CNNs that require high-degree polynomial approximations, thus we could not test it in such cases.
+We measured the execution time of server-side tasks on a system with an AMD EPYC 7452 CPU, an NVIDIA A100 GPU, and 480GB of DDR4-3200 memory.
+Before execution, we load weight plaintexts and evaluation keys into GPU memory.
 For the evaluation of client-side tasks, we used a laptop computer, Apple MacBook Air M1 with 8GB memory.
-All client-side tasks use only a single CPU thread and do not use GPU.
+All client-side tasks use a single CPU thread and do not use GPU.

-Using \name, we implemented two ResNet18 models for the ImageNet dataset, which use two different approaches for ReLU activation, \textbf{AESPA}~\cite{park_2022_aespa} and \textbf{poly approx} (polynomial approximation).
-As described in Section~\ref{sec:background:activation}, we can use a simple square function for activation after training with AESPA.
-For AESPA, we trained the model for 200 epochs using standard supervised learning methods while using the same hyperparameters as stated in the paper.
+Using \name, we implemented ResNet18, ResNet50, and MobileNetV2 for the ImageNet dataset using ReLU \textbf{poly approx} (polynomial approximation) and additionally implemented ResNet18 using \textbf{AESPA}~\cite{park_2022_aespa}.
+As described in \S\ref{sec:background:activation}, we can use a simple square function for activation after training with AESPA.
+For AESPA, we trained the model for 200 epochs using standard supervised learning methods and employed the same hyperparameters as stated in the paper.
 For poly approx, we used high-degree polynomial approximations of ReLU based on \cite{cheon_2020_effcomparision}.
-We also attempted to employ ReLU approximation in \cite{lee_2022_minimax} but decided not to use it in the end as it resulted in higher approximation errors and produced unstable results.
-For both networks, MaxPool is replaced by AvgPool.
-Whereas this replacement is handled within the training process for AESPA, we use the method in \cite{baruch_2023_sensitivetuning} for poly approx, which gradually replaces MaxPool with AvgPool by fine-tuning a pre-trained model for 20 epochs.
+We also attempted to employ ReLU approximation in \cite{lee_2022_minimax} but decided not to use it as it resulted in higher approximation errors and produced unstable results.
+For all networks, MaxPool is replaced by AvgPool.
+Whereas this replacement is handled within the training process for AESPA, we use the method described in \cite{baruch_2023_sensitivetuning} for poly approx, which gradually replaces MaxPool with AvgPool by fine-tuning a pre-trained model for 20 epochs.
 We used the pre-trained network from \cite{wightman2021resnet} and trained the models using the PyTorch framework~\cite{paszke_2019_pytorch}.